-Complete Streets planner Riley O’Neil died in a paint-only bike lane.
-Protesters say we must value people over parking.
+CDOT Planner Riley O’Neil died after being doored in a paint-only bike lane.
+Chicago, Bike Grid Now! says we must value people over car parking.

 This month, safe streets advocates in Chicago have been mourning one of their own.

 “Riley O’Neil led Chicago’s bike parking program for several years and completely transformed it,” his coworker and good friend David Powe wrote in a eulogy soon after the tragedy.
 “More recently, he was helping lead both CDOT’s school zone safety work and bus priority projects.
 He cared deeply about making biking, rolling, walking, and riding better for everyone.”
+He said CDOT is now referring to the bike racks O’Neil got installed as “Riley Racks” in his honor.

 A few days after his passing, on Monday, June 8, hundreds of livable streets advocates, including several City Council members, gathered in Bridgeport for a memorial ride and “die-in” protest at the crash site, which happened to be next to a police station.
 The event was organized by Chicago, Bike Grid Now!, a grassroots group that is pushing for 10 percent of Chicago’s streets to be transformed into low-stress, pedestrian-and-bike-priority routes.

 That’s been done on Halsted in other parts of town.
 If O’Neil had been riding in a protected lane in Bridgeport, instead of just stripes of paint on the road, he’d still be alive to continue his important work.
-As shown in the photo at the top of this article, during the recent Bike Protest for a Bike Grid event led by CBGN!, a participant wrote in chalk that paint-only lanes on Halsted in the neighborhood are “Not Protection.”

 Residents of cities like Amsterdam, Copenhagen, Mexico City, Bogotá, and most recetly Paris eventually understood that creating walkable, bikeable, transit-friendly streets is worth reallocating some space used for moving and storing large metal boxes.
-But in the U.S., that’s generally a foreign concept.
+But in the U.S., that’s still generally a foreign concept.

 Even in Chicago, a relatively bike- and transit-friendly American city, there’s a battle going on between progressives who support CDOT’s Complete Streets projects, and less forward-thinking residents who insist that no car parking or mixed-traffic lanes be converted.
 In recent months, there have been weekly dueling rallies by these factions during the Monday PM rush in two different neighborhoods.